ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 When the client first runs after a system restart, it needs to query the state of Firmware Update for each firmware component.
 The response is used to determine if any FWU operations are required.

-For a firmware component, depending on the state or progress of a firmware update, there can be one or more firmware images currently in the firmware store:
+For each firmware component, depending on the state or progress of a firmware update, there can be one or more firmware images currently in the firmware store:

 1. An image that is actively in use by the system.
 2. An image that is being prepared for installation.